Carbomb1/Customer_Transaction_Prediction/README.md

 ### Model Used for Final Predictions
 My best performing model ended up being a LightGBM model.
 The optimal hyperparameter settings for this model were discovered using Bayesian Optimzaiton.
 To achieve the final predictions for the model, Stratified K-Fold was used due to a 10:90 class imbalance.
 The final predicted values were an average of the values of the K number of rounds.

 ## Results
 In my final results file I was able to achieve an AUC score of 0.91227.
 With the highest official score being 0.92573

 ![image](https://user-images.githubusercontent.com/45641348/168448844-069fb4be-4981-4ddc-94ec-2af5d0c497a4.png)

+## Contents of Repository

+### Code File
+The Santander_Prediction_Code.ipynb file shows the detailed steps to arrive at the final predictions

+### Submission File
+The Submission_File.csv contains the final predictions that were uploaded to the Kaggle competition.